erivlis/graphinate/README.md

 ### What is Graphinate?

-**Graphinate** is a python library that aims to simplify the generation of Graph Data Structures from Data Sources.
+**Graphinate** is a python library that can be used to generate Graph Data Structures from Data Sources.

-It can help create an efficient retrieval pipeline from a given data source, while also enabling the developer to easily map data payloads and hierarchies to a Graph.
+It can help create an efficient retrieval pipeline from a given data source, while also enabling the developer to map data payloads and hierarchies to a Graph.

-In addition, there are several modes of output to enable examination of the Graph, and it's content.
+In addition, there are several modes of output to enable examination of the Graph and its content.

-**Graphinate** utilizes and builds upon the excellent [**_NetworkX_**](https://networkx.org/).
+**Graphinate** uses and builds upon the excellent [**_NetworkX_**](https://networkx.org/).

 ### Links